drspoulsen/24-fa-csi-220/Portfolio/possible_portfolio_pieces.md

 * Create a user-friendly interactive visualization.
 Write about your design decisions and reflect on further improvements you could make.
 You can submit a portfolio item of this nature once.

+* Finish the [Pokemon Pandas Activity](https://github.com/drspoulsen/csi-220-fa-24/blob/main/lesson_plans/2024-9-9/2024-9-9-Numpy.md) and write about what you learned in the process.

+* Finish the [Fat Bear Week Activity](https://github.com/drspoulsen/csi-220-fa-24/blob/main/lesson_plans/10-04-2024.md) and write about what you learned in the process.

+* Finish the [Calculus Pre-test Activity]() and write about what you learned in the process.

 * We will also have future ethical discussions that merit reflection, and will be assigned as mandatory portfolio pieces.